-- Create equations and inequalities in one variable including ones with absolute value and use them to solve problems.
+- 1. Create equations and inequalities in one variable including ones with absolute value and use them to solve problems.
 Include equations arising from linear and quadratic functions, and simple rational and exponential functions.
 CA ★ - 2.
 Create equations in two or more variables to represent relationships between quantities; graph equations on coordinate axes with labels and scales. ★ - 3.
-Represent constraints by equations or inequalities, and by systems of equations and/or inequalities, and interpret solutions as viable or non-viable options in a modeling context. ★ - 4.
-Rearrange formulas to highlight a quantity of interest, using the same reasoning as in solving equations.
+Represent constraints by equations or inequalities, and by systems of equations and/or inequalities, and interpret solutions as viable or non-viable options in a modeling context.
+For example, represent inequalities describing nutritional and cost constraints on combinations of different foods. - 4.
+Rearrange formulas to highlight a quantity of interest, using the same reasoning as in solving equations. ★

-Students in Algebra II work with all available types of functions to create equations (A-CED.1).
-Although the functions referenced in standards A-CED.2-4 will often be linear, exponential, or quadratic, the types of problems should draw from more complex situations than those addressed in Algebra I. For example, knowing how to find the equation of a line through a given point perpendicular to another line makes it possible to find the distance from a point to a line.
+Students in Mathematics III work with all available types of functions, including root functions, to create equations (A-CED.1).
+Although functions referenced in standards A-CED.2-4 will often be linear, exponential, or quadratic, the types of problems should draw from more complex situations than those addressed in Mathematics I and Mathematics II.
+For example, knowing how to find the equation of a line through a given point perpendicular to another line allows one to find the distance from a point to a line.
 The Juice-Can Equation example presented previously in this section is connected to standard A-CED.4.